Huzaifa-Imran/binaryTreeCreator/README.md

 # binaryTreeCreator
-Create a binary tree using In Order and Pre Order or Post Order strings.
+Automatically creates a binary tree using In Order and Pre Order or In Order and Post Order strings.

+Make sure you have Python compiler installed on your computer and added to PATH.

+Next, run "python path_to_file.py" to run the program.